aschwimm/PDFMono/README.md

 * `<input-path>`: **(Required)** The path to the source PDF file to be converted.
 * `<output-path>`: **(Required)** The path where the new grayscale PDF will be saved
 * `--inspect`: **(Required)** Required argument for inspection and report creation

+## Known Limitations and Issues
+* **Text Unsearchable:** Converting pages with text to images and applying grayscale conversion removes a PDF reader's ability to search within the document for text.
+* **Increased File Size:** Generating a PDF where each page is an image increases file size by around 50 to 60 percent.
+* **Accessibility Issues:** Rendering pages as images prevents screen readers from parsing text and alternative text for images in original PDF is lost.

 ## Contributing